 - How does predicted ATAR work with subject prerequisites for majors?
 Will this extend my degree?

-- Prerequisites can be satisfied through completion of the relevant Year 12 WACE ATAR subjects or by completing UWA’s bridging units during your first semester of study.
-Generally, bridging units can be undertaken as part of your course and wouldn’t extend your degree.
-In some instances, such as with Engineering, if you have not satisfied prerequisite requirements you can commence in a Bachelor of Science, complete the required bridging units before transferring to the Bachelor of Engineering.
+In some instances, such as with Engineering, if you have not satisfied prerequisite requirements you will need to commence in a Bachelor of Science and complete the required bridging units before transferring to the Bachelor of Engineering.

 - What UWA subjects will I be required to take in my first semester?

 - If bridging units are required, this will be determined on a case-by-case basis at the time of enrolment.
-Students who meet prerequisites through relevant WACE subjects will be able to select the units they wish to undertake as per current course rules.
+If you meet prerequisites through relevant WACE subjects, you will be able to select the units you wish to undertake as per current course rules.